 As chocolate is usually what I give up for Lent, breaking this fast is part of my Easter tradition.
 For you, it might be different.
 So, dessert following this brunch could be anything sweet.

-You could surreptitiously try to sneak some jelly beans from your child/ren’s basket(s) – carefully to pick off the Easter grass before you stick them in your mouth.
-And, there’s always ice cream sundaes using the crushed, dreaded malted milk balls as a topping.
-Yum, yum.
-I leave it to you to decide what is appropriate.
+You could surreptitiously try to sneak some jelly beans from your child/ren’s basket(s) – careful to pick off the Easter grass before you stick them in your mouth, and there’s always ice cream sundaes using the crushed, dreaded malted milk balls as a topping.

 4 comments: